Lincoln has progress in hand

 the new tools.

-Among other planned aspects of Lincoln's expanded e-government initiative:
+Other planned aspects of Lincoln's expanded e-government initiative

 * All city departments will be required to file a technology plan stating